PhonologicalCorpusTools/CorpusTools/docs/source/sound_selection.rst

 If there is no feature system associated with the corpus, then these will be arranged in alphabetical order as a solid block.
 If there is an associated feature system, then the segments will be arranged in an IPA-style format.
+Note that there will be separate tabbed windows for consonants, vowels, and uncategorized segments.
 You can customize the layout of this display; for details on how to do so, see :ref:`inventory_categories`.
 If there are associated features, there will also be an option at the top of the "select segment" box to "select by feature."